 Nottingham City RLFC

 A boardroom split occurred over the decision to move the club to Nottingham in June 1989.
 The move also led to the loss of sponsorship by Mansfield Brewery and the club was renamed Nottingham City RLFC.
-They played at the Harvey Haddon Stadium and their initial club colours were sky blue shirts with a dark blue and gold vee, carrying over the Mansfield Marksman colours.
-Later the club colours changed to myrtle green, yellow and white shirts.
+They played at the Harvey Hadden Stadium and their initial club colours were sky blue shirts with a dark blue and gold vee, carrying over the Mansfield Marksman colours.
+Later the club colours changed to myrtle green, yellow and white shirts (see 1991/92 shirt in these colours below under the 91/92 table).
 In later years the shirts were myrtle green with purple trim.
 One season the team adopted the name Nottingham City Outlaws RLFC, a name that would later be used by the city amateur side.

 Shirt below from 1989/90